-1. Introduction
+I. Introduction

-1.1.
-It has become increasingly popular for financial services institutions to outsource their business activities to other parties as a means of reducing costs and achieving strategic aims.
-These activities may include customer-related services and back-office activities.
+- 1. It has become increasingly popular for financial services institutions to outsource their business activities to other parties as a means of reducing costs and achieving strategic aims.
+These activities may include customer-related services and back-office activities. - 2.

-1.2.
 While outsourcing may bring cost and other benefits, such arrangement may increase an insurer's dependence on other parties and increase its risk profile.
-An authorized insurer is therefore expected to adopt a sound and responsive management framework in formulating and monitoring its outsourcing arrangements.

-1.3.
-This Guideline is issued pursuant to section 133 of the Insurance Ordinance (Cap.
-41) ("the Ordinance").
-It sets out the essential issues that the Insurance Authority ("IA") expects an authorized insurer to take into account in formulating and monitoring its outsourcing arrangements for protecting the interests of its existing and potential policy holders.
-It also sets out the supervisory approach of the IA in monitoring the outsourcing arrangements of an authorized insurer.

-1.4.
-Whilst this Guideline seeks to help authorized insurers to identify and mitigate the risks associated with outsourcing without hindering the efficiency and effectiveness of their operation, it however should not be regarded as a substitute for consultation of professional and legal advice.
-The IA will not accept any responsibility for any liability which may arise from application of this Guideline.
+An authorized insurer is therefore expected to adopt a sound and responsive management framework in formulating and monitoring its outsourcing arrangements. - 3.
+This Guidance Note sets out the essential issues that the Insurance Authority ("IA") expects an authorized insurer to take into account in formulating and monitoring its outsourcing arrangements for protecting the interests of its existing and potential policy holders.
+It also sets out the supervisory approach of the IA in monitoring the outsourcing arrangements of an authorized insurer. - 4.
+Whilst this Guidance Note seeks to help authorized insurers to identify and mitigate the risks associated with outsourcing without hindering the efficiency and effectiveness of their operation, it however should not be regarded as a substitute for consultation of professional and legal advice.
+The IA will not accept any responsibility for any liability which may arise from application of this Guidance Note.

-2. Application of this Guideline
+II.
+Application

-2.1.
-Subject to paragraph 2.2 below, this Guideline should apply to all outsourcing arrangements of an authorized insurer which is incorporated or based in Hong Kong.
+5. Subject to paragraph 6 below, this Guidance Note should apply to all outsourcing arrangements of an authorized insurer which is incorporated or based in Hong Kong.
 For an authorized insurer which is neither incorporated nor based in Hong Kong, it should apply to outsourcing arrangements relating to that insurer's operation in Hong Kong.

-2.2.
-Section 5 of this Guideline sets out the essential issues that the

-IA expects an authorized insurer to take into account in formulating and monitoring its outsourcing arrangements.
-The IA recognizes that outsourcing arrangements may exhibit varying degree of materiality and expects an authorized insurer to manage its outsourcing risks in a manner that is commensurate with the degree of materiality of the arrangements.
+6. Section V of this Guidance Note sets out the essential issues that the IA expects an authorized insurer to take into account in formulating and monitoring its outsourcing arrangements.
+The IA recognizes that outsourcing arrangements may exhibit varying degree of materiality and expects an insurer to manage its outsourcing risks in a manner that is commensurate with the degree of materiality of the arrangements.
 For material outsourcing, the IA expects the insurer to take into account and address all the relevant essential issues.
-However, irrespective of the degree of materiality of an outsourcing arrangement, it will not diminish the insurer's ultimate accountability of the outsourced service and obligations to comply with relevant laws, regulations and rules.
+However, irrespective of the degree of materiality of an outsourcing arrangement, it will not diminish the insurer's ultimate accountability of the outsourced service and obligations to comply with relevant laws and regulations.

-3. Interpretation
+III.
+Interpretation